 Cooper University Health Care has a team of fellowship-trained and board-certified orthopaedic surgeons with extensive experience in diagnosing and treating avascular necrosis.
 You can count on us for:

-- Unparalleled clinical expertise: As part of South Jersey’s only academic medical center, our subspecialty-trained orthopaedic surgeons excel at caring for even the most complex and high-risk patients
+- Unparalleled clinical expertise: As part of South Jersey’s only academic health system, our subspecialty-trained orthopaedic surgeons excel at caring for even the most complex and high-risk patients

 - The region’s most trusted referral center: Because of our experience and advanced expertise, Cooper is where the majority of South Jersey’s physicians send their patients for orthopaedic care